Clustering predictions using R language analysis

+This article shows an example of using R for analysis, creating clusters using a K-means model.
+K-means clustering aims to partition a number (n) of observations into a number (k) of clusters, in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 Clustering can help identify different groups in your data that should receive special treatment based on their characteristics (for example, a defined custom marketing campaign for a certain cluster).
-This example is using R Language Analysis to create clusters using a K-means model.
-K-means clustering aims to partition a number (n) of observations into a number (k) of clusters, in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.

 2. Prepare the data